BomingYu/getbeers/README.md

 # BEERs

 ## 1. Introduction
 BEERs is a simple web application developed using ReactJS and Next.js.
 It provides users with information about different brands of beers, specifically Ales and Stouts, totaling 297 different brands.
 Users can explore basic details such as name, price, rating, etc., for each beer.
-The data for this application is sourced from an external API available at: https://sampleapis.com/api-list/beers
+The data for this application is sourced from an external API available at: https://sampleapis.com/api-list/beers The detail page may be created in the future.

 ## 2. Features